TehShrike/resume/readme.md

 I've delivered software solutions by myself, and as a member of small teams.

 I have experience with large web frameworks, but am comfortable building a toolbox out of composable libraries.
-I have worked with various database systems, but spent the most time with MySQL.
+I have worked with various database systems, but spend the most time with MySQL.

 ## Previous employers